Research

 Infection Dynamics

-Our research combines experimental and theoretical techniques to investigate mechanisms in virology, immunology, and infectious disease epidemiology.
+Our research investigates mechanisms in virology, immunology, and infectious disease epidemiology.
 We use quantitative methods in conjunction with data in order to predict unforeseen biological mechanisms, determine biologically important rate parameters, and evaluate pathogenic mechanisms that are difficult to test directly.
-Our systems biology approach, which couples mathematics with experiments, aims to advance our basic understanding of pathogenic mechanisms and lead to new therapeutic strategies.
+Our systems biology approach aims to advance our basic understanding of pathogenic mechanisms and lead to new therapeutic strategies.

 Current Projects